[Set in the northernmost reaches of Asgard, as described in Black Wolf: The Binding of Loki.]

 Sigyn nearly dropped her bowl.
 “My father said Loki borrowed his axe, but I thought he meant you.
 If that was your father, then where is he now?
 Ymir’s blood, what is that man up to?”
 Practically throwing her dinner aside, Sigyn stood and began pacing in front of the fire, one hand on her clammy forehead and the other on her aching stomach.

-Concerned, the boys rushed to their mother, and Vali wrapped his arms around her tightly while Narvi hugged them both.
+Concerned, the boys rushed to their mother.
+Vali wrapped his arms around her tightly while Narvi hugged them both.

 “It’s okay, mother,” Vali whispered.
 “If that was our father, he can take care of himself and I don’t think he’s fool enough to cause trouble with the villagers.
-Well, at least, not with an axe.”
+At least, not with an axe.”

 Sigyn sniffled, trying to control the sobs that rose in her throat.
 “He said Loki was going to cut him some Yule boughs, but that was this morning.
 That couldn’t possibly take him all day.”